vigetlabs/prestotype/docs/about.md

 Fortunately, Mac users have options:

 * [Mamp](http://www.mamp.info/en/) is a simple, installable app that runs a server on your computer.
-Save document in Mamp's `htdocs` to view them in your browser.
+Save documents in Mamp's `htdocs` to view them in your browser.
 * [Anvil](http://anvilformac.com/) doesn't work on my machine, but it's simple and straightforward and might work on yours.
 * [Setting up Apache on your Mac](http://ole.michelsen.dk/blog/setup-local-web-server-apache-php-macos-x-mavericks/) is easier than it sounds (ignore the PHP instructions), and allows you to serve sites from your /Sites directory and access them at http://localhost/my-site